An operator learning perspective on parameter-to-observable maps: Numerical experiments

 In this equation, the deformation map $\phi_a$ is a function defined in $\cD$, and $p\circ \phi_a$ represents the pressure function defined in $\cD$.
 As mentioned previously, both lift and drag depend solely on the pressure distribution over the airfoil.
 Hence, we can alternatively formulate the learning problem in the 1D setting by focusing solely on learning the pressure distribution over the airfoil.
 We construct a one-dimensional latent space $\cD = [0,1]$ and also denote the deformation map as $\phi_a\colon \xi \rightarrow x(\xi)$ mapping from $\cD$ to the shape of the airfoil.
 The corresponding operator learning problem in this 1D setting has the same form as~\eqref{eq:airfoil-operator-learning}.
 The ground truth maps $\Psi^\dagger_{\mathrm{F2V}}$, $\Psi^\dagger_{\mathrm{V2F}}$, and $\Psi^\dagger_{\mathrm{V2V}}$ are defined similarly, mapping either the deformation function $\phi_a$ or the $7$-dimensional control node vector input to the pressure function or the QoI \eqref{eqn:qoi_airfoil} itself.
 We use all four variants of the FNM architectures and a finite-dimensional NN to approximate these maps from data.

-For each sample size $N$, five iid realizations of the models are trained on the relative loss~\eqref{eqn:fnm_loss} for $ 2000$ epochs in $L^2$ output space norm for functions and Euclidean norm for vectors.
+For each sample size $N$, five i.i.d. realizations of the models are trained on the relative loss~\eqref{eqn:fnm_loss} for $ 2000$ epochs in $L^2$ output space norm for functions and Euclidean norm for vectors.
 All FNM models use $4$ hidden layers, $12$ modes per dimension, and a channel width of $128$.
 We compare these models to a standard fully-connected NN with $4$ layers and a hidden width of $128$.
 In the case of FNM models, we observe that learning in the 1D setting consistently outperforms the 2D setting across all sizes of training data.
 Therefore, we only present results for the 1D setting.
 Moreover, this set of architectural hyperparameters with a large channel width of $128$ in general outperforms other hyperparameter settings.

-Figure~\ref{fig:NACA-data-error} reveals several trends.
+Figure~\ref{fig:NACA-data-error} contains the results and reveals several trends.
 As the data volume $N$ increases, all error curves decay at an algebraic rate that is slightly faster than $N^{-1/2}$.
 This may be due to the small sample sizes considered (under $2000$ data pairs) or, especially since the training data is noise-free, could be evidence of a data-driven ``superconvergence'' effect similar to that observed for QoI computations in adjoint methods for PDEs~\cite{giles2002adjoint}.
 Overall, emulating PtO maps by training models with finite-dimensional vectors as both input and output (V2V and NN) is more challenging for this problem than adopting function space variants (F2F, F2V, V2F).
 The standard finite-dimensional NN performs similarly to V2V.